shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-your-inventory-with-roadblocking.md

 #### vCPM guarantees

 If a vCPM guaranteed line item (which budgets against views, not impressions) is set up as a page-level roadblock, then the view count of the master creative will be used for budgeting, pacing, and frequency caps.
-For example, suppose you have a budget of 100 views and a frequency cap of 5 views per day.
+For example, suppose you have a budget of 100 views and a frequency cap of five views per day.
 You set up a page-level vCPM guaranteed roadblock that serves three creatives to the page, two of which are measured as viewed (including the master creative).
 The remaining budget for the roadblock would be 99 views, and the remaining frequency cap for that user would be four views for the rest of that day.

 ## Roadblock types